metakgp/iit-kgp-network/README.md

 ***

+# 2. Slow LAN Speed

-# 2. Slow WIFI Speed
+# 3. Slow WIFI Speed

 The institute has a fast Ethernet connection but a notoriously slow Wifi due to its usage of `2.4 ghz` and `20MHz` bandwidth with a Bit-rate of `72.2Mb/s` (Megabits/s).
 This wifi is shared with many people in the same wing which brings its speed down to 10-12 Mbps.